Button batteries

 - cameras.

-Make sure the battery compartments are secure.
+Make sure products are durable and the battery compartments are secure.

 Buy safe products

-- require 2 independent and simultaneous movements to access the batteries.
+- are secured with a child-resistant locking mechanism, requiring 2 independent and simultaneous movements to access the batteries.

 Button battery products should be robust enough to be dropped without breaking.